 Menstruation.
-It’s the darkest part of the month for any woman.
-To get a better understanding of what makes menstruation so awful, we decided to reach out through social media and see if there are any behavioral patterns to blame.
+It’s the darkest part of the month for women.
+To obtain a greater understanding of why menstruation is so dreadful, we decided to reach out via social media to determine if there are any underlying behavioral patterns.

-Thanks to Facebook ads, and online questionnaire software Survey Monkey, we were able to target our demographics and include 2,000 young women between the ages of 18 and 29, all from the US.
+Thanks to Facebook advertising and the online software Survey Monkey, we were able to target our demographics and include 2,000 young women aged 18 to 29 from the United States.

-Moreover, in analyzing group two, of the 1,000 participants, it was determined that 951 checked work anxiety or stress, 897 checked caffeine, 745 checked smoking, 510 checked exercise, 193 checked antidepressants, and only six checked antipsychotics, as the factors that affected their menstruation the most.
+When analyzing the second group of 1,000 participants, it was determined that work anxiety or stress, caffeine, smoking, physical activity, antidepressants, and antipsychotics had the greatest impact on their menstrual cycles.

-Let me explain: Stress in the workplace can result in excessive worriedness or anxiety, and even depression.
-If you ignore these stressors, it can take a huge toll when it comes to the menstrual cycle.
-So learn to restrain your stress, don’t let it control you.
+Workplace stress can lead to excessive worry, anxiety, and even depression.
+If you disregard stressors, it can have a significant impact on your menstrual cycle.
+So learn to restrain your stress; don’t let it control you.

-Caffeine, especially soft drinks, may help worsen your cramps and irritability.
-It can also make it difficult to sleep at night, often causing dreadful episodes of insomnia.
+Caffeine, particularly in soft drinks, may exacerbate cramps and irritability.
+Additionally, it can make it difficult to sleep at night, frequently resulting in dreadful bouts of insomnia.

 And lastly, smoking.
 It is one that many people overlook for a variety of reasons, But how does it affect menstruation?
 Smoking can alter the levels of estrogen, testosterone, and progesterone, as well as other hormones that play a critical part in the development of premenstrual syndrome.
 It also increases the likelihood that some individuals will combine smoking with alcohol, which is likely to make your period noticeably worse.